 The audiologists at The University of Vermont Medical Center are highly skilled, with many years of clinical experience and access to state-of-the-art testing equipment.

-- Otolaryngology (Ears, Nose and Throat) Audiologists perform specialized diagnostic and rehabilitative services for hearing loss at the Main Campus in Burlington.
+- Audiologists perform specialized diagnostic and rehabilitative services for hearing loss.

-- Hearing aid fitting and follow-up is handled at the Fanny Allen Campus in Colchester.
+- Hearing and hearing aid evaluations, hearing aids, musicians’ ear plugs and related services are provided at the Fanny Allen Campus in Colchester, VT.

 Hearing Evaluation for Adults, Children and Infants